hariywill/Cheeseria_PZ/README.md

 Requires [Node.js](https://nodejs.org/) v14+ to run.

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and start the server and client.

 ```sh
 cd server